 Chemical Exfoliation

-Alpha hydroxy acids (AHAs) and beta hydroxy acids (BHAs) are commonly used to exfoliate the skin and remove dead skin cells, helping to unclog hair follicles and smooth the skin’s texture.
+Alpha hydroxy acids (AHAs), beta hydroxy acids (BHAs), and urea are commonly used to exfoliate the skin and remove dead skin cells, helping to unclog hair follicles and smooth the skin’s texture.
 Products containing ingredients such as glycolic acid, lactic acid, or salicylic acid can be applied to the affected areas to help improve KP symptoms.
-You can find these acids in a body wash to use in the shower or as a liquid or lotion to apply to affected areas after you get out.

 Physical Exfoliation

-In addition to chemical exfoliants, physical exfoliation can also help smooth the skin’s texture and do wonders for KP.
+In addition to chemical exfoliants, physical exfoliation can also help smooth the texture of KP.

-Use a gentle scrub or exfoliating mitt to massage the affected areas after your skin softens from water in the shower.
-Doing this on a regular basis can help remove dead skin cells and prevent the buildup of keratin.
-However, it’s essential to avoid scrubbing too aggressively or too often, as this can irritate the skin and worsen KP symptoms.
-Some scrubs geared towards getting rid of KP also include chemical exfoliants to do double duty.
+After your skin softens from water in the shower, use a gentle scrub or exfoliating mitt to massage the affected areas.
+Doing this regularly can help remove dead skin cells and prevent the buildup of keratin.
+However, it’s important to avoid scrubbing too aggressively or too often, as this can irritate the skin and worsen KP symptoms.
+Some scrubs geared towards getting rid of KP also include chemical exfoliants for double duty.

 Topical Retinoids